MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 # Windows Application Development - Best Practices

 The best practices in this document will help you build great Windows apps that reach and delight ~1.5 billion diverse PC users around the world.
-This document is divided into five primary sections:
+This document is divided into the following sections:

 1. **[User experience](#user-experience-ux)**: Guidance in this section will help you improve the look and feel of your apps.
 2. **[Performance and fundamentals](#performance--fundamentals)**: Guidance in this section will help you improve your app's performance, reliability, and resource utilization.